 - June 2017: The WHO Secretariat will publish a second revision of the Discussion Paper.

 - September to November 2017: WHO Secretariat will convene a global Formal Meeting of Member States and UN Agencies.
 The Formal Meeting will take place at WHO in Geneva.
-The Formal Meeting will result in a report which will be transmitted to the 142nd session of the Executive Board for consideration by Member States.
 Member States may decide at the Formal Meeting that the report will include a final set of global targets for road safety risk factors and service delivery mechanisms.